tanav2202/starred/README.md

 ## Dockerfile

-- [oxsecurity/megalinter](https://github.com/oxsecurity/megalinter) - 🦙 Mega-Linter analyzes 50 languages, 22 formats, 21 tooling formats, excessive copy-pastes, spelling mistakes and security issues in your repository sources with a GitHub Action, other CI tools or loc
+- [oxsecurity/megalinter](https://github.com/oxsecurity/megalinter) - 🦙 MegaLinter analyzes 50 languages, 22 formats, 21 tooling formats, excessive copy-pastes, spelling mistakes and security issues in your repository sources with a GitHub Action, other CI tools or loca

 ## Go